fChristenson/the-question-in-question/src/chapters/career_growth_and_job_market/page_009.md

 encourage a change but without authority you can't force someone to do things how you want without good reason.

-## What Should You Know Before Starting Your Own IT Company?
+## What Should You Know Before Starting Your Own It Company?

 I have found that the main things are: